2024-IBM-Accelerate-SW-Track/to-do-list_solutions/README.md

 "tododb" database created.
 ```

-### Store a Todo task in a Cloudant DB
+#### Store a Todo task in a Cloudant DB

-1. in the server.js file add the following to the addItem function after the '//begin here for cloudant' code block:
+1. In the server.js file add the following to the addItem function after the '//begin here for cloudant' code block:
 ```
             // Setting `_id` for the document is optional when "postDocument" function is used for CREATE.
             // When `_id` is not provided the server will generate one for your document.